 Publications resulting from research conducted during the tenure of the Fellowship must acknowledge the Institute and Research Centre for German & Austrian Exile Studies at the ILCS and, where appropriate, a copy should be deposited in the Germanic Studies Library or with the Institute.
 At the conclusion of their stay, Fellows are required to write a short report on the progress made in their research.

 Living accommodation is not provided and Fellows should make their own arrangements.
 A list of hotels and guest houses is on our website, and the University of London Accommodation office may also be able to assist.
-We may also be able to put award holders in touch with people offering private accommodation.

 The awards made are intended to contribute to the costs of accommodation during the Fellow’s stay in London.
 Payment is made direct to the award holder’s bank account at the beginning of the tenure of the Fellowship.
 Should the Fellow for any reason not take up the Fellowship, the funding must be immediately returned.

 Fellows that do not have the right to reside and/or study in the UK will require a visa and must ascertain what category of visa is most suitable for them.
 You may be eligible to apply for a Standard Visitor Visa, which permits academics to visit for research purposes for periods of not more than six months.